IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 A pacing rate is calculated based on the target bitrate provided by the media rate controller.

-Feedback about the received bytes as well as metadata to estimatethe congestion level or queuing delay are provided to the network congestion controller.
+Feedback about the received bytes as well as metadata to estimate the congestion level or queuing delay are provided to the network congestion controller.
 The network congestion controller calculated reference window and provides it togteher with the bytes in flight to the sender transmission control.